Print3M/epic/README.md

 }
 ```

 What sorcery is this?!
 It's a simple compiler trick.
-EPIC uses a CPU register to store a pointer to your local variable via `SAVE_GLOBAL(ctx)` in `__main_pic()`.
-You cannot use not touch the default code.
-As long as your local variable remains on the stack, you can access it using the `GET_GLOBAL()` macro.
+EPIC uses a fixed CPU register (`RBX`) to store a pointer to a local variable via `SAVE_GLOBAL(ctx)` in `__main_pic()`.
+Because it's called by `__main_pic()` the local variable becomes effectively global context for the entire shellcode.
+You can access it using the `GET_GLOBAL()` macro from anywhere in your shellcode.
+Adjust the `GlobalContext` structure however you like.

+> **NOTE**: If your shellcode uses code that is not compiled by EPIC, there might be a problem.
+In the calling convention used on Windows, the RBX register is preserved, i.e., it is not changed by the called functions.
+But if you use some other code that overwrites and does not restore the RBX register state, you will lose the pointer to your global structure.
+Also writing inline assembly you should be careful not to overwrite the RBX register.

 ### Modularity